TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.25.md

 ---

-I will set his hand also on the sea, And his right hand on the rivers.
+I will set his hand also on the sea, and his right hand on the rivers.